Skip to main content

 Is Telescope good for a special occasion?

-Not in the traditional sense.
-Telescope is a café, not a special-occasion restaurant — there's no reservations structure, no tasting menu, no formal service to anchor a milestone dinner.
-That said, its three OAD Cheap Eats rankings make it a credible choice for a deliberately low-key occasion: a birthday breakfast or a celebratory coffee stop with a friend who takes food seriously.
-For a dinner-format special occasion in Paris, look elsewhere.
+Not in the formal sense.
+Telescope is a café instead of a celebratory dining destination, with no tasting menu or formal service.
+It suits a low-key birthday breakfast or a celebratory coffee stop with a friend who takes food seriously.
+For a dinner-format occasion in Paris, look elsewhere.

 What should I order at Telescope?